researchgraph/data-engineering-oct-2023/README.md

     MERGE (a)-[:IS_PART_OF]->(o)
     RETURN a, p, o

-The identifier for PAPERS were the id of each JSON element, for AUTHORS the identifier was the combination of given name and family name, and for ORGANISATIONS, the identifier was the name of the affiliation.
-This is not the best option, but it was the best generalisable way to call and connect the nodes.
-To iterate these procedures, the Jupyter notebook  [**ResearchGraph4Neo4j3.ipynb**](/ResearchGraph4Neo4j3.ipynb) shows the Jupyter notebook with the Python 🐍 code where each query is built to be an iterable string, using an iterable index to call each small JSON file.
-All the steps are done for all the generated JSON files.
+The identifier for **PAPERS** were the **id** of each JSON element, for **AUTHORS** the identifier was the combination of **given name** and the **family name**, and for **ORGANISATIONS**, the identifier was the **name** of the affiliation (when available).
+This is not the best option, but it was the best generalisable way to call and connect all the possible nodes.
+The ideal scenario would be to use the DOI for each article, the ORCID for each author, and verified identifier for institutions or organisations, however, that is not the case.

+To iterate these procedures, the Jupyter notebook [**ResearchGraph4Neo4j3.ipynb**](/ResearchGraph4Neo4j3.ipynb) shows the Python 🐍 code where each query is built to be an iterable string, using an iterable index to call each small JSON file.
+All the steps were done for all the generated chunk JSON files.
 The image shows part of the nodes created in the graph db.

 <img title="a title" alt="Alt text" src="/example_papers_graph.png">